-The Company's Management Board has 6 members (optimal number).
-All Management Board members possess the knowledge, skills, as well as professional experience required for the performance of their duties.
-Every member makes an effective contribution, demonstrating commitment to their role and dedicating sufficient time to their duties.
+The Company's Management Board operates with the optimal number of six members.
+All Management Board Members possess the knowledge, skills, as well as professional experience required for the performance of their duties.
+Every Member makes an effective contribution, demonstrating commitment to their role and dedicating sufficient time to their duties.